Iwo Jima

-Iwo Jima (硫黄島, Iōtō, (Note: Locally, and officially nationwide as of 2007.)
-Iōjima (Note: Iōjima was sanctioned by NHK as the preferable reading to Iōtō for broadcasting.)) is one of the Japanese Volcano Islands, which lie south of the Bonin Islands and together with them make up the Ogasawara Archipelago.
+Iwo Jima (硫黄島, Iōjima), officially named Iwo Tō (硫黄島, Iōtō (Note: Locally, and officially nationwide as of 2007.)), is one of the Japanese Volcano Islands, which lie south of the Bonin Islands and together with them make up the Ogasawara Archipelago.
 Together with the Izu Islands, they make up Japan's Nanpō Islands.
 Although 1200 km south of Tokyo on Honshu, Iwo Jima is administered as part of the Ogasawara Subprefecture of the Tokyo Metropolitan Government.

-Only 29.86 km2 in size, the island is still volcanic and emits sulfurous gases.
+Only 21 km2 in size, the island is still volcanic and emits sulfurous gases.
 The highest point of Iwo Jima is Mount Suribachi at 169 m high.
 Although likely passed by Micronesians who made their way to the Bonins to the north, Iwo Jima was largely ignored by the Spanish, Dutch, British, and Japanese until a relatively late date after its 1543 rediscovery.
 The Japanese eventually colonized the island, administering it as the Ioto or Iojima Village under Tokyo's jurisdiction until all civilians were forcibly evacuated to Honshu in July 1944 near the end of World War II.

-Because it was able to provide secure airfields within easy range of the Japanese Home Islands, Iwo Jima was not passed by like other Pacific fortresses; instead, the Battle of Iwo Jima between February 1945 and March 1945 was some of the fiercest fighting of the Pacific War, with Imperial Japan and the United States both suffering over 20,000 casualties.
+Because it was able to provide secure airfields within easy range of the Japanese Home Islands, Iwo Jima was not passed by like other Pacific fortresses; instead, the Battle of Iwo Jima between February and March 1945 was some of the fiercest fighting of the Pacific War, with Imperial Japan and the United States both suffering over 20,000 casualties.
 Joe Rosenthal's photograph of the second flagraising on Mount Suribachi has become one of the most famous examples of wartime photojournalism and an iconic American image.
 Following the Japanese surrender, the US military occupied Iwo Jima along with the other Nanpo Islands and the Ryukyus; Iwo Jima was returned to Japan with the Bonins in 1968.

 Now technically part of the territory and municipal jurisdiction of Ogasawara Village, the island still has no permanent inhabitants except a Self-Defense Force base on its Central Field.
 Its soldiers, sailors, and airmen receive their own services from Ayase or Sayama but provide emergency assistance to communities on the Bonins who are still connected with the mainland only by an infrequent day-long ferry.
 As of 1991, the land of Iwo Jima was owned by six individuals, the Village of Ogasawara, and the Government of Japan.
 Additionally, at least eight individuals held leasehold interests in certain parts of the land owned by the village.
 The North Kanto Defense Bureau of the Ministry of Defense pays rent on the land lease to the individual owners and leaseholders.

 The area of Iwo Jima continues to increase due to the uplift of the ground due to active volcanic activity; in 1911 it was 19.3 km2, in 1945 it was 20.3 km2, in 2014 it was 23.73 km2 and in 2023, it was 29.86 km2.